vibbits/rdm-introductory-course/README.md

 - Describe the impact of documentation on the publication preparation

-**Session 4: Data publication 101**

-- Explain what a trusted data repository is and how to find it.

-- Finding trusted repositories and identifying those that are certified.
-  Submit metadata for publication.

-- Deposit metadata in a repository.

-- Use a trusted generic repository to share research output.

-- Apply PIDs to their own research outputs.

 **Session 5: Ethical and legal constraints on the sharing of personal data**